jonelo/jacksum/docs/USE_CASES.md

 **Problem.** You do not want a list, you want *one* value you can write on the sleeve of a DVD or paste into a ticket, and compare by eye.

 Jacksum 1.5 had an option `-S` for this; it is gone.
 Build the value from a pipe instead — hash every file, sort the hashes, hash the result:

 ```
-jacksum -a sha3-256 --style hexhashes-only . | sort | jacksum -a sha3-256 -
+jacksum -a sha3-256 --style hexhashes-only . | LC_ALL=C sort | jacksum -a sha3-256 -
 258bebd7e2bdf4b72e6a6c422747e1b3c2c3ebe34d13846dfff74713fadcee4e <stdin>
 ```